 Last week we talked about how long you can run rotors after they begin cracking.
-The type of rotor you use can play into how long they last.
+The design of rotor you use plays a large role in how long they’ll last.
 A question I often hear is “What type of rotors should I get?”

 Long story short: If smooth rotors are working for you, GREAT.
 If you are having one of a couple possible issues, slotted may help.
 Save the drilled rotors for cars-n-coffee crowd.
 YES, I know some supercars come with them, that doesn’t mean you should.
 Keep reading to find out why.

-Rotors are there as a place for the pads to do their job.
+Rotors are there as a surface for the pads to do their job.
 There may be minute differences in pedal feel between smooth, slotted, and drilled.. but not much.
 If you are driving and having a problem with stopping power, rotors are the LAST place you should turn.
-If your car can’t lock up the brakes, look at your pads.
+If full braking pressure isn’t able to lock up the brakes, look at your pads.
 If you lock up your brakes too easily, check your tires.
+Brake Fade?
+Check your pads and brake fluid.
 Spongy pedal?
 Re-bleed the system.